 Texas.
 The Texas governor gave the Texas State Board of Nursing the ability to adjust temporary licensure for out-of-state nurses.
 The board is fast-tracking the temporary licensure of nurses to help the state’s response to COVID-19.
 Employers will have to notify the board if they plan to hire nurses to practice under this exception, and if needed, they can do this after the nurse is hired.
 Updated: Texas is allowing temporary permits to nurses who have yet to take the licensing exam and is suspending other regulations for students to assist with the state's response to Covid-19.
 Nurses with inactive licenses or retired nurses will be allowed to reactivate their licenses, too.

 Vermont.
 Nurses from other states can apply to the Vermont Office of Professional Regulation for a temporary license.
 To qualify, you must have a current license and be in good standing, with no disciplinary proceedings in any other jurisdiction.
 With a temporary license, you will be able to practice in Vermont for 90 days or until an end to the state of emergency has been declared.
 Fees for required licensure to practice will be waived.

 Washington.
-At the epicenter of the COVID-19 crisis, Washington’s state board of nursing has expedited the application process and will be awarding temporary practice permits if nursing applicants meet all the licensure requirements.
+At the epicenter of the COVID-19 crisis, Washington’s state board of nursing has expedited the application process.
+It will be awarding temporary practice permits if nursing applicants meet all the licensure requirements.
 If you meet all the requirements but still need a completed FBI fingerprint background check, you can still get a temporary practice permit while waiting on the results of that background check.
-Healthcare facilities can contact the board to receive expedited approval temporary practice permit for licensed out of state nurses in good standing.
+Healthcare facilities can contact the board to receive expedited approval temporary practice permits for licensed out-of-state nurses in good standing.

 AMN Healthcare is here to help our client facilities and candidates during this time.
-Please contact your representative if you need staffing or placement assistance, or call 1-800-887-1456.
+Please get in touch with your representative if you need staffing or placement assistance, or call 1-800-887-1456.